zaphosting/docs/en/fivem_txadmin_setup.md

 ![](https://screensaver01.zap-hosting.com/index.php/s/78zSH3zJDz8Bagw/preview)

-### Remote URL Template

-If a template is to be installed that is not linked in TxAdmin itself, this function can be used to specify a separate recipe that is executed on the server.

-### Custom Template

-This option is intended for users who have already created their own recipe and want to reload it.

-## Setup

-In our case we select Plume ESX under Popular Templates, now we can generate a custom path for the pack, generally we would recommend to leave this path default.
+Now we can set a custom path for the pack, generally we would recommend to leave this path default.

 ![](https://screensaver01.zap-hosting.com/index.php/s/kBLEayMPR5DFo5m/preview)